 The NCERT Class 8 English (Poorvi) textbook contains Chapter 3, entitled "Wisdom Shall Lead," which tells an inspiring tale of how education can transform us and enable us to challenge and overcome long-held beliefs and social standards through logical reasoning.
 A young person, from a rural area, has the courage to confront age-old superstitions and other obstacles that have been in place, using only their knowledge and quick-thinking.
 The chapter teaches us that wisdom is not simply a product of age, but rather that it can be derived from observing and evaluating our surroundings and acting in accordance with what is right.

-All NCERT solutions are aligned with the current NCERT syllabus content, offering comprehensive analysis of plot, motivations of characters, as well as language/grammar.
+All the Class 8 NCERT Solutions for Class 8 English is aligned with the current CBSE syllabus and offers a comprehensive analysis of plot, motivations of characters, as well as language/grammar.
+It addresses all the textbook questions in a comprehensive and clear way.
 Therefore, NCERT Solutions are a valuable resource to help students become proficient at both written art and productive confidence.

 In Class 8 English – Chapter 3, "Wisdom Paves the Way", students learn about the importance of critical thinking and social courage.
 Our NCERT Solutions for Class 8 English enable you to prepare for your exams with ease.
 Download the free PDF by clicking below.